 Telephone: (212) 413-3312

 Shawn is a native of Cedar Rapids, Iowa and attended the University of Iowa where he earned a BS in Physics, Astronomy and Mathematics and a BA in English and Philosophy.
-While at the university, he assisted with research in astrophysics fostering a lasting fascination with the subject.
-In his leisure he enjoys running, watching classic films and reading, with particular interests in the works of Thomas Pynchon, Kurt Vonnegut and Vladimir Nabokov.
+He later earned a MS in Physics from City College of New York.

 Telephone: (212) 413-3313